anhhcao/agui/README.md

      cmake ..
      make -j

-or if you're lazy, use the Makefile in this agui directory:
+or if you're lazy, use the Makefile in this directory:

      make build

-this takes a bit longer, mostly because the kokkos library has to be compiled with).
+this takes a bit longer than athena++, mostly because the kokkos library has to be compiled with).
 The binary is now in **athenak/build/src/athena**.

 ```text